As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 And it's home for people like Munoz-González, Williams and a handful of other tenants, most of whom have lived there for decades paying monthly lot rents.

-Meily Molina, whose youngest child is two, has lived in the park for 14 years and used public transportation for chemotherapy appointments while battling cancer.
+Meily Molina, whose youngest child is 2, has lived in the park for 14 years and used public transportation for chemotherapy appointments while battling cancer.

 Margaret Morales, on disability, put a mobile home on a lot 32 years ago.